britram/taps-transports/draft-ietf-taps-transports.md

-Congestion control is critical to the stable operation of the Internet, applications and other protocols that choose to use a datagram protocol (e.g, UDP or UDP-Lite) need to employ mechanisms to prevent congestion collapse and to establish some degree of fairness with concurrent traffic.
+Congestion control is critical to the stable operation of the Internet, applications and other protocols that choose to use a datagram protocol (e.g., UDP or UDP-Lite) need to employ mechanisms to prevent congestion collapse and to establish some degree of fairness with concurrent traffic.